timwhitlock/wp-twitter-api/README.md

 * OAuth flow connects your Twitter account via Wordpress admin
 * Access to a common Twitter API client that any plugin can use
 * Caching of API responses - currently only supports APC.

+## Example plugin

+One example plugin is included (a widget that displays latest tweets), but this repo is primarily for developing the library under `lib/` and aimed at developers who are building their own plugins.

+A fuller featured version of the Latest Tweets widget can be [downloaded from wordpress.org](http://wordpress.org/extend/plugins/latest-tweets-widget/)

 ## Installation